Is it legal to prohibit my employees from working a second job, or fire them for doing so?

-In many cases, an Employment Contract is the heart of the employer-employee relationship.
-To prohibit employees from moonlighting, you may want to specify in their employment contracts that they are at-will employees and clearly forbid them from doing other work during the employment contract.
+An Employment Contract is the heart of the employer-employee relationship.
+To prohibit employees from moonlighting, you may want to specify in their employment contracts that they are at-will employees and clearly prohibit them from moonlighting during their employment with you..

 What are off-duty conduct laws and do they restrict employees from working second jobs?

 Off-duty conduct laws are state laws that prevent employers from regulating their employees' lives outside of work.
 Although the strictest constitutional privacy rules may not apply to private employers, respecting your employees' privacy as much as possible is usually a good idea.

 Generally, employers may discipline or fire an employee for off-duty conduct in three cases:

 - When the employee's off-duty conduct is related to their job performance.

 - When the off-duty conduct makes the business look bad to the public.